 Except, it actually isn’t normal at all.
 It’s true that countless Americans struggle with getting the recommended seven to eight hours of nightly shuteye.
 But often, having trouble falling asleep or staying asleep is the result of a series of lifestyle choices that snowball together to yield night after night of tossing and turning.

 Over time, that can add up to all kinds of problems.
-According to the American Academy of Sleep Medicine, chronic insomnia can cause fatigue, trouble concentrating or remembering, moodiness, low motivation or energy, and an increased risk for errors or accidents.
+According to the American Academy of Sleep Medicine, chronic sleep disruption can cause fatigue, trouble concentrating or remembering, moodiness, low motivation or energy, and an increased risk for errors or accidents.
 Regularly skimping on sleep can also lead to depression, high blood pressure, and weight gain.

 Reasons You Wake Up At Night

 There are all kinds of things that can disrupt your sleep.
-It’s not uncommon to get struck with a bout of temporary insomnia in the face of major stress, illness, or severe pain.
+It’s not uncommon to get struck with a bout of short-term insomnia in the face of major stress, illness, or severe pain.
 Certain medications, an uncomfortable sleep environment, or changes to your normal sleep schedule (like jet lag or a different work schedule) can make it harder to nod off, too.

 The Issues with Sleeping Pills